 (NOTE: If you are not interested in growing Chicory, but just finding the plant and using it, try going to the Nature's Restaurant Online site for Chicory.)

 Chicory (Cichorium intybus) leaves.
 The leaves from this plant are a highly appreciated vegetable all over Europe.
 Often grown without light (Blanching) which makes them less bitter and white.
 A variation of this plant is sold as Endive (Cichorium endivia).
 This plant is very common to see along the side of roads and walking paths.

-Till or No-till & is the growing of this plant compatable with Natural farming, Ecoagriculture or Eco friendly agriculture, Ecological farming, Sustainable agriculture, Agroforestry or Agro-sylviculture and Permaculture: This plant works well with Natural farming, no-till gardening methods.
+Is the growing of this plant compatible with Natural farming, Ecoagriculture or Eco friendly agriculture, Ecological farming, Sustainable agriculture, Agroforestry or Agro-sylviculture and Permaculture: This plant works well with Natural farming, no-till gardening methods.
 You have to disturb the soil when harvesting the roots, but there is no need to till the soil, especially if the soil is loose, and open.
 If you will not be harvesting the roots, and growing just for the greens, the soil around this perennial will never need disturbing.

 Like many plants, there are the two basic ways of getting this plant into your garden.
 One is by seed, the other by transplanting mature plants.